Background: The Importance of Child Care

 - Ensure labor supports and benefits include early educators.

-- Ensure early educators are considered among essential workers and those integral to our economic infrastructure and pandemic recovery efforts.
+- Ensure early educators are considered among essential workers, integral to our economic infrastructure and pandemic recovery efforts.

 - Ensure early educators have the provisions necessary to protect their well-being including access to supplies, unemployment benefits, and health insurance.